Cascaded variational quantum eigensolver algorithm: Abstract

 \section{Abstract}

-We present a cascaded variational quantum eigensolver algorithm that only requires the execution of a set of quantum circuits once rather than at every iteration during the parameter optimization process, thereby reducing the number of needed circuit executions.
+We present a cascaded variational quantum eigensolver algorithm that only requires the execution of a set of quantum circuits once rather than at every iteration during the parameter optimization process, thereby increasing the computational throughput.
 This algorithm uses a quantum processing unit to probe the needed probability mass functions and a classical processing unit perform the remaining calculations, including the energy minimization.
-The ansatz form does not restrict the Fock space and provides full control over the ansatz state, including the implementation of symmetry and other physically motivated constraints.
+The ansatz form does not restrict the Fock space and provides full control over the trial state, including the implementation of symmetry and other physically motivated constraints.

 Quantum computing (QC) offers inherent advantages over classical computing (CC) for solving certain mathematical tasks~\cite{Benioff80,Feynman82,Deutsch85,Shor94,Shor97,Grover96,Lloyd96,Harrow09}.
 One of the most promising application areas is the simulation of quantum-mechanical systems~\cite{Lloyd96,Abrams97,Ortiz01}.
 Because the dimension of the Hilbert space that comprises the quantum states of a fermionic system increases exponentially with the system size, performing operations on this space is an intractable task for conventional classical computers, for all but the smallest systems.
 A quantum computer, on the other hand, can process such a Hilbert space by mapping it to the Hilbert space of a quantum register---the size of which increases exponentially with the number of qubits---and then performing quantum gate operations on this register.